 For women with narrow feet, the Momentum is going to be a comfortable option.
 These shoes have a very similar fit to the Butora Libra in that both have a very flat, stiff sole and a design that lends itself to comfort above all else.
 Unlike the Libra, though, the Momentums are much narrower and tougher to break in.
 These shoes felt fairly uncomfortable to our wider-footed testers.

 A significant difference between the Momentum and other climbing shoes is their material used in their uppers.
 Black Diamond has designed these shoes to have a breathable, fabric upper, rather than a traditional shoe that is constructed with either a leather or mesh upper.
-We found them to be a bit more breathable than a classic leather shoe, like the Five Ten Anasazi, but the improvement is not a game changer.
+We found them to be a bit more breathable than a classic leather shoe, but the improvement is not a game-changer.

 Having an ultra-sensitive toe is not what these shoes are designed for.
 The BD Momentum is a shoe that focuses on comfort before performance.
 That said, these shoes have surprisingly sticky rubber and can hold their own among the other beginner shoes in this review concerning sensitivity.
-We found the La Sportiva Finale to have stickier rubber, but the Neo-Friction of the Momentum was not far behind.
 The Momentums have soles that are almost as stiff as those on the Butora Libra, which detracts from their overall sensitivity in a big way.
 At first, these shoes felt like wooden planks on our feet when standing on small holds.
 Over time, though, they break in to be a reasonably sensitive shoe.

 While their stiff soles detract from their ability to toe into small holds, they come in handy when standing on small edges.
 The flat shape of the sole and the stiffness of the toe box make the Momentum a great candidate for vertical terrain.
 Small edges morph into large footholds under a stiff sole like the ones the Momentum totes.
 Not quite on par with our edging favorites, the La Sportiva Miura, the Momentums are a great pair to get you warmed up for more technical face climbing.

 These shoes received a lower score in this metric for a few reasons.
 First, the material that makes up the upper is not as thick, nor as durable as leather, which could lead to wear.
-Shoes with extra rubber on the sides and leather uppers, like the Five Ten Anasazi, tend to hold up better to continuous jamming.
+Shoes with extra rubber on the sides and leather uppers tend to hold up better to continuous jamming.
 The flat shape of the Momentum does make them a good candidate for crack climbing, especially lower angle cracks and multi-pitch trad climbs like those found in Tuolumne Meadows.

 Since the Momentums lack a downturned toe box and the asymmetry of a more aggressive shoe, they are not the tool of choice for pockets and steep climbing.
 These shoes are designed more for edging on vertical or less-than-vertical terrain, whereas shoes like the Lotus are better suited for steeper climbing.
 The affordable and technical Lotus impressed us enough to earn our Best Buy Award.